-🕅 MySQL Workbench - o x A Local instance MYSQL80 × File Edit View Query Database Server T ools Scripting Help Query 1 Administration - Data Import/Res × Local Instance MYSQL80 Data Import Import from Disk Import Progress Import Options Import from Dump Project Folder C: Users\user\Documents\dumps Select the Dump Project Folder to import.
+🛐 MySQL Workbench x

+Local instance MYSQL80 ×

+File Edit View Query Database Server T Tools Scripting Help

+on on on on on on on on the test of te

+Query 1 Administration - Data Import/Res. ×

+Local Instance MYSQL80 Data Import

+Import from Disk Import Progress

+Import Options

+Import from Dump Project Folder C: Users user Documents Johnps

+Select the Dump Project Folder to import.
 You can do Load Folder Contents a selective restore.

-Import from Self-Contained File C: Users user /Documents /dumps /export.sql Select the SQL/dump file to import.
-Please note that to Default Schema to be Imported To Default Target Schema: New The default schema to import the dump into.
-NOTE: this is only used if the dump file doesn't contain its schema, otherwise its is ignored.
-Select Database Objects to Import (only available for P roject Folders) Imp Schema Imp Schema Objects Dump Structure and Dat Select Views Select Tables Unselect All Press [Start Import] to start Start Import
+Import from Self-Contained File C: {Users \user \Documents \dumps \export.sql

+Select the SQL/dump file to import.
+Please note that t the whole file will be imported.

+Default Schema to be Imported To

+Default Target Schema: New The default schema to import the dump into.
+NOTE: this is only used if the dump file doesn't contain its schema, otherwise it is ignored.

+Select Database Objects to Import (only available for P roject Folders)

+Imp Schema Imp Schema Objects

+Dump Structure and Dat Select Views Select Tables Unselect All

+Press [Start Import] to start Start Import